 1. It can save you a lot of money

 Buying a used cell phone can obviously save you a lot of money.
 If you are on a budget but desperate for a new phone, a used phone is definitely the way to go.
-You can find a used iPhone or a used Samsung Galaxy in good condition for as little as half the price of a new one.
+You can find a used Samsung Galaxy in good condition for as little as half the price of a new one.

 2. It is fantastic for the environment

 The United States throws away up to 9.4 million tons of e-waste annually.
 Buying pre-owned phones via the online marketplace supports the cell phone recycling process, which is excellent for the environment.